16 Best Books For Eight Year Olds to Spark Their Imagination

-Discover our guide to the best books for eight year olds that will keep their attention to the very last page.
+Discover our guide to the best books for eight year olds that will keep your little one’s attention to the last page.

 1. The Adventures of Tom Sawyer, by Mark Twain